 Cast iron equipment can outlive you if maintained properly.
 Every grandma has a cast iron pan to pass down to their pan heirs but if you don’t have such luck, it’s better to buy a used one from a family who is selling.
 This is one thing that, if done right, would be better if it was used and seasoned than brand new.

 These equipment are excellent at cooking evenly and preserving heat.
-All you have to do is to make sure to double check for lead content as some cast iron equipment may have contained lead.
+All you have to do is to make sure to double-check for lead content as some old, old cast irons may have contained lead.

 34. Camera Lenses